What to expect

 Osage County offers two prime seasons: Spring and Fall.
 However, Spring can be unpredictable and sometimes turbulent, potentially disrupting your plans.
 On the other hand, Fall is the ideal time to embrace the outdoors, enjoy bike rides, and experience camping.
 That's why we introduced Osage Passage.
 While riding through the picturesque hills of Osage County is an epic experience, the camping aspect truly forms lasting memories.
 Gathering around campfires, indulging in s'mores, savoring an evening nightcap before bed, or simply immersing yourself in the camping lifestyle—these moments become cherished snippets of life and create perfect memories.
 This is what you'll remember from your time at Osage Passage.

-Saturday morning: Before your grand departure, have a satisfying breakfast that suits your preferences, whether a smart and nutritious meal or a more casual breakfast.
-You have the freedom to choose.
+Saturday morning: Before your grand departure, feel free to cook a satisfying breakfast that suits your preferences, whether a smart and nutritious meal or a more casual breakfast.
+Breakfast will not be provided on-site.
 Remember to fuel up with a cup of coffee to start your day off right (or, if coffee isn't your cup of tea, maybe sip a little whiskey — we won't tattle).
 Bathroom facilities are located in the pavilion, and additional porta-potties will be available onsite for your convenience.

 Saturday post-race/ride: Take a quick shower or try to win the “Iron Chamois” award (where no one wins anything).
 We will have a late lunch / early dinner available that is included with your race registration.